 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Shows interest in determining relevance of research to own practice.
-Seeks opportunities to read and/or participate in research and begins to apply to own practice.
-Critically evaluates research related to the family therapy and integrates into case planning.
-Critically uses research to improve and evaluate own practice.
+Shows interest in Seeks opportunities to Critically evaluates Critically uses research to determining read and/or participate in research and begins to research related to the improve and evaluate own relevance of apply to own practice. family therapy and practice. research to own apply to own practice. integrates into case practice. planning.